edgarjs/alfred-github-repos/README.md

 ![gh hello-world](docs/gh-hello-world.png)

 The example above will search for repositories with the string "hello-world" in their name.
-Internally this uses the [Github Search syntax][github-search], so you can use modifiers like:
+Internally this uses the [GitHub Search syntax][github-search], so you can use modifiers like:

 ![gh hello-world stars:>1000](docs/gh-hello-world-stars-1000.png)